OWASP/www-chapter-lagos/index.md

 Our mission and main priority is to create <b>Cyber Security Awareness</b> and build a community with <b>Secure Web Applications</b>.
 We invite you to be part of this community project.

 </div>

+### Upcoming Meetings

+We schedule our meetings on the [OWASP Lagos Meetup Group](https://www.meetup.com/OWASP-Lagos-Meetup-Group/)

+{% include chapter_events.html group=page.meetup-group %}

+Our meetings are open to the public, and you do not need to be a member to attend.
+Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.